RoySadaka/lpd/README.md

 ### ModelCheckPoint Callback
 Saving a checkpoint when a monitored loss/metric has improved.
-The checkpoint will save the model, optimizer, scheduler, and epoch number.
+The callback will save the model, optimizer, scheduler, and epoch number.
 You can also configure it to save Full Trainer.

-For example, ModelCheckPoint that will save a new *full trainer checkpoint* every time the metric_name ``my_metric`` on the validation phase is getting higher than the highest value until that point
+For example, ModelCheckPoint that will save a new *full trainer checkpoint* every time the validation metric_name ``my_metric`` is improving (getting higher than highest so far).

 ```python
     ModelCheckPoint(checkpoint_dir,